cyrildewit/eloquent-viewable/README.md

 When retrieving views counts from the database, the values will be stored in the cache for a while.
 You can configure this in the config file.

-::TODO_V2:: **Note:** Unique views are getting retrieved differently than the total views.
-When calculating the total views, we are using the aggregate functions of SQL.
-But the calculation of the unique views is done by retrieving all the items and count them.
-If you're a SQL expert and know how to solve this, please send a PR!
-Thanks!

 ```php
 // Retrieve the total (unique) views
 $post->getViews();